Odds of 50 random events happening to you

 Dying in a hurricane

-Better hurricane-prediction systems have helped reduce the number of fatalities from storms—most of the nation’s deadliest hurricane seasons happened more than 50 years ago.
+Better hurricane-prediction systems have helped reduce the number of fatalities from storms—most of the nation's deadliest hurricane seasons happened more than 50 years ago.
 A 1900 hurricane in Galveston, Texas, killed around 8,000 people.
-The death toll from 2017’s hurricanes in Puerto Rico were updated to 2,975 nearly a year after the storms made landfall.
+The death toll from 2017's hurricanes in Puerto Rico was updated to 2,975 nearly a year after the storms made landfall.
 Generally speaking, your odds of dying in a hurricane are 1 in 62,288.